 - strong community links which connect our pupils with a range of businesses and organisations in the town including our local care homes.

-- the ‘Archie Project’ which helps children to learn about the impact of dementia on others and how they can support members of their community.
+- the ‘Archie Project’ which teaches children about the impact of dementia on others and how they can support members of their community.

 - Mini-Police where our pupils learn about the important work of the police and the role they can play in building a strong community both within the school and town.